Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

 \subsection{Power Analysis}

-Power analysis is the study of power variations consumed by the device.
-Components contained within today's mobile devices contain millions of transistors that act as voltage switches.
-During execution, these components are switched on and off, causing measurable voltage fluctuations.
-This is traditionally measured using the supply voltage of the device under test.
-Power analysis has been covered extensively for smart card and embedded systems~\cite{msgna2014precise,markantonakis2009attacking,schmidt2010side}.
+Power analysis exploits device power consumption measurements to discover information about sensitive code and data under execution.
+Modern ICs contain millions of transistors that act as voltage switches.
+These are continually switched on and off during execution, causing voltage fluctuations that can be measured using commercially available testing equipment.
+The resulting measurements are analysed, whether through direct inspection or using statistical analysis, for inferring information about cryptographic keys and individual instructions under execution~\cite{msgna2014precise,markantonakis2009attacking,schmidt2010side}.

-Interestingly, we note that only two power analysis attacks have been conducted on a mobile device.
-Genkin et al.~\cite{genkin2016ecdsa} (2016) used a power tap on an iPhone 4's USB charging port, which involved a USB pass-through adapter with a 0.33$\Omega$ resistor in series with the ground line.
-The phone was connected to a battery pack via the adapter and the voltage over the resistor was measured.
-With this approach, five ECDSA scalar-by-point multiplication operations (using the same point and four different scalar values) can be distinguished using the NIST P-521 implementation from OpenSSL.
-Detailed experimental evidence is not presented regarding the success rates for full key recovery, or its effectiveness using other devices.
-The second instance, published by Lisovets et al.~\cite{lisovets2021iphone} (2021), is an additional investigation of a predominantly EM-based SCA on an Apple iPhone 4.
-We discuss this work in detail in \S\ref{sec:emsca}.
+Interestingly, very few power analysis attacks have been conducted on mobile devices.
+In one exception, Genkin et al.~\cite{genkin2016ecdsa} (2016) used a power tap on an Apple iPhone 4 USB charging port, requiring a USB pass-through adapter with a 0.33$\Omega$ resistor placed in series with the ground line.
+The authors connected the phone to a battery pack via the adapter and collected measurements using voltage changes over the resistor.
+Through analysis, five ECDSA scalar-by-point multiplication operations (using the same point and four different scalar values) could be distinguished using OpenSSL's NIST P-521 implementation.
+Details were not presented regarding its effectiveness for full recovery or its transferability to other devices.
+The second instance we are aware of, published by Lisovets et al.~\cite{lisovets2021iphone} (2021), is an additional investigation of an EM-based side-channel attack on an iPhone 4, which we discuss in \S\ref{sec:emsca}.